The Provo Pioneer Village is free! Donations are always welcome.

 Open most of the day for holidays, including Memorial Day, July 4 (Independence Day), July 24 (Pioneer Day), and Labor Day.
 Check the Calendar of Events page for more information.

 For visits outside these hours, special events, private tours, or large groups, please email provopioneervillageSUP@gmail.com or call Steve Nelson at 801-375-9299.
-Tours last approximately one hour, depending on interest, and are always free.
+Tours last approximately one hour, depending on interest, and are free for individuals and families..
 When making an appointment, please provide your requested time and date, the number of people attending and their age group, and your phone number.

 September-May (excluding Memorial Day weekend and Labor Day)